Table of Contents

 - If a person-note carries a date span (

 $EndDate), BoxPress assumes it is biographical and shows it under the image of the person.
-If you add to this a point-date, that is shown instead, but the span is still in there and can be used for other purposes.
+If you also add a point-date (using

 - If you enter negative dates, BoxPress converts them to BCE.